-Board Committee(s): Compensation
+Board Committee(s): Compensation •

 Mr. Moulder has served as Chairman of the Board since June 2013.
 Mr. Moulder is General Partner of Tellus BioVentures, LLC, a life science investment fund he founded in March 2019.
-From May 2010 to January 2019, Mr. Moulder was the cofounder, Chief Executive Officer and a member of the board of directors of TESARO, Inc. (TSRO), a public oncologyfocused biopharmaceutical company that was acquired by GlaxoSmithKline plc.
+From May 2010 to January 2019, Mr. Moulder was the co-founder, Chief Executive Officer and a member of the board of directors of TESARO, Inc. (TSRO), a public oncology-focused biopharmaceutical company that was acquired by GlaxoSmithKline plc.
 From April 2009 to January 2010, Mr. Moulder served as Vice Chairman of the board of directors, President and Chief Executive Officer of Abraxis BioScience, Inc., a biotechnology company.
-Before that, Mr. Moulder served as Vice Chairman of Eisai Corporation of North America, a pharmaceutical company and wholly owned subsidiary of Eisai Co., Ltd. (OTCMKTS: ESALF), from January 2008 until January 2009, following Eisai Co., Ltd.'s acquisition of MGI PHARMA, Inc., in January 2008.
+Before that, Mr. Moulder served as Vice Chairman of Eisai Corporation of North America, a pharmaceutical company and wholly owned subsidiary of Eisai Co., Ltd. (ESALF), from January 2008 until January 2009, following Eisai Co., Ltd.'s acquisition of MGI PHARMA, Inc., in January 2008.
 Mr. Moulder served as President and Chief Executive Officer and as a member of the board of directors of MGI PHARMA, Inc. from May 2003 to January 2008.
-In January 2020, Mr. Moulder joined the board of directors of Zai Lab Ltd. (ZLAB), a biopharmaceutical company.
+Mr. Moulder serves as a director for Zai Lab Limited (ZLAB) and Helsinn SA in addition to several privately held Tellus BioVentures portfolio companies.
 Mr. Moulder earned a B.S. in pharmacy from Temple University and a M.B.A. from the University of Chicago.
-Mr. Moulder is a Trustee of Temple University, serves as a board member for several privately held biotechnology companies and previously served as a director of Cubist Pharmaceuticals, Inc. from February 2010 until January 2015.
+Mr. Moulder is a Trustee of Temple University and a board member of the Fox Chase Cancer Center